arnoudcommandeur/Escaperoom/README.md

 Although this website is specific for Escape Rooms, the general idea of rewarding and collecting tokens can be reused to build a wide range of other solutions.

+This site should be used on a mobile device, but for testing purposes I explain only the desktop version (although it's working on my mobile phone too with help of Firebase (webhosting) and MetaMask mobile).

 ## How to use this website?

 Step 1: Make sure you have installed all the tools described in the section [Prerequisites](#Prerequisites)